Main Risks

 The Group implements a policy of monitoring and limiting amounts capitalised under intangible assets, with specific regard to development costs, and carries out ongoing monitoring of performance under scheduled plans, taking any necessary corrective action in the event of unfavourable trends.
 These updates are reflected in impairment tests.

-The Group’s debt could have an impact on its strategies
+The Group’s debt could have an impact on its strategies.

-The Group’s credit rating is also linked to the opinions of the credit rating agencies
+The Group’s credit rating is also linked to the opinions of the credit rating agencies.

 All Group bond issues are given a medium-term financial credit rating by the international agencies.
-A possible downgrade in the Group’s credit rating, also as a consequence of the changed country of origin rating, could severely limit its access to funding sources, as well as increase its borrowing costs for existing and future loans, which would have a negative impact on the business prospects, performance and financial results.
+A possible downgrade in the Group’s credit rating, also as a consequence of the changed country of origin rating, could severely limit its access to funding sources, as well as increase its borrowing costs for loans, which would have a negative impact on the business prospects, performance and financial results.
 Prospectively, sustainability eligibility and performance will also become increasingly important in determining creditworthiness.

 The Group realises part of its revenues in currencies other than those in which costs are incurred, exposing it to the risk of exchange-rate fluctuations.
-A part of consolidated assets is denominated in US dollars and pound sterling
+A part of consolidated assets is denominated in US dollars and pound sterling.

 The Group reports a significant portion of revenues and costs in currencies other than euro (mainly in dollars and pounds).
 Accordingly, any negative changes in the reference exchange rate might have negative effects (transaction risk).